Updated: December 6, 2015

 Club: Rijeka (Croatia)

 Age: 29 (21/02/1987)

 Capped: Yes (1 Cap for Croatia)

 Situation: The more talented of the two Sharbini brothers, Anas probably would be a Croatian National Team player by now if not for the likes of Luka Modric and Niko Kranjcar.
 A move to Al-Ittihad of Saudi Arabia might signal a new stage in his career.
 It wasn't too long ago that he was being linked with a move to a bigger European league.
-At 25, it may be too early to call time on his Croatia career, especially if he continues to play well for Al-Ittihad.
+At 27, it may be too early to call time on his Croatia career.
 Even if he was to continue to be ignored by Croatia- would he want to play for Palestine?
 The PFA tried calling him up in 2007 (both brothers cited death threats for rejecting the call-up) and by Jamal Mahmoud in 2012 for the Arab Cup (a call-up that was also rejected because both brother were in the process of looking for new clubs after falling out with Hajduk Split's management).

 Age: 22 (b.
 1992)